Recurse-ML/localstack/docs/testing/integration-tests/README.md

   # both buckets will be deleted after the test returns
 ```

-You can find the list of available fixtures in the [fixtures.py](https://github.com/localstack/localstack/blob/master/localstack-core/localstack/testing/pytest/fixtures.py) file.
+You can find the list of available fixtures in the [fixtures.py](https://github.com/localstack/localstack/blob/master/localstack/testing/pytest/fixtures.py).

 ## Running the test suite